 Health Care Reform is the new name for what health insurance will look like in America starting in 2014.
 Also known as Obamacare, the Patient Protection and Affordable Care Act was signed into law on March 23, 2010.

 Most people are confused about what health care reform is.
 What it will do to your current health insurance?
-How it will effect you?
-On this page we will begin to answer those questions.
+How it will affect you?
+On this page, we will begin to answer those questions.

 We’ll cover the purpose of Obamacare, what mandates are, how the subsidies work, when the California Exchange will be available and what to expect from it, and how the initial open enrollment period works.